Local Outdoor Recreation Areas in Colorado for the Whole Family

 - Boulder’s Bobolink Trail is family-friendly with fairly flat paved and dirt paths.

 - Hidden Mesa Open Space in Douglas County offers grasslands, shrub lands, meadows, forested areas, prairie dogs, elk, mule deer, bird species.
-Oh my!
+Fun!

-- The Boulder Reservoir is waiting to host family-friendly fun!
-Be sure to check out rentals if you don’t have equipment.
+- The Boulder Reservoir is always a good spot for family-friendly fun!
+This reservoir features a beach, picnic tables, and rentals if you don’t have equipment.

 - Chatfield State Park in Douglas County allows kayaks, canoes and SUPs at this popular spot.